DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 ### Connecting over the internet (optional)

 Not always your laptop and ROSbot can be in the same LAN network.
 To overcome that obstacle use VPN.
 [Husarnet](https://husarnet.com/) is a recommended VPN for ROSbots.
-It's preinstalled on ROSbot so you need to install that on you laptop.
+It's preinstalled on ROSbot so you need to install that on your laptop.

 To connect your laptop and ROSbot over VPN: